Window Styles: Enhancing Your Home’s Aesthetic and Functionality

 Single-Hung Windows

 Single-hung windows, especially common in the coastal areas of the United States, are recognizable by their fixed top sash.
-In addition, because only the bottom half of the window is operable, it is less susceptible to rain leakage and wind infiltration.
+Only the bottom sash moves vertically in this classic design.
+Single-hung windows are popular for their simplicity, affordability, and ease of maintenance.
+Because only the bottom half of the window is operable, it is less susceptible to rain leakage and wind infiltration, making it an excellent choice for areas prone to severe weather.
+These windows are also energy-efficient, as the fixed upper sash reduces the potential for air leaks.

 Double-Hung Windows

 Similar to single-hung windows, double-hung windows are divided into two parts.
-However, both parts can be raised and lowered, introducing easy access to airflow.
-Double-hung windows are especially useful in households with children, as the lower portion of the window can be secured.
+However, both sashes can be raised and lowered, introducing easy access to airflow.
+This design allows for better ventilation control by opening the top, bottom, or both sashes.
+Double-hung windows are especially useful in households with children, as the lower portion of the window can be secured while the upper portion remains open for air circulation.
+They’re also easier to clean from the inside, as many models tilt inward for convenient access to both sides of the glass.

 Sliding Windows